CODE-Lab-IASTATE/CRM_Flutter_Prediction_Framework/README.md

  - matplotlib

 ## Introduction:
-This repository contains the files and scripts that setup and run forced harmonic simulations on the AGARD 445.6 wing <sup>3</sup> and a version of the uCRM-13.5 wing from the University of Michigan MDO Lab <sup>4,5</sup>.
+This repository contains the files and scripts that setup and run forced harmonic simulations on the AGARD 445.6 wing <sup>3</sup> and a version of the uCRM-13.5 wing<sup>4</sup> from the University of Michigan MDO Lab <sup>5,6</sup>.
 The ESP/CAPS scripts that perform the analyses are heavily influenced by the example "aeroelasticModal\_Fun3D\_and\_Mystran.py".
 The steps to perform an analysis are outlined below:

 1. Use the pyCAPS script to perform the structural analysis, and prepare the SU2 mesh files.
 A FUN3D modal simulation is also prepared.
 2. Use the "Write\_surface\_position.py" script to write the SU2 mesh motion files for the simulation.